 Nobody can “land grab” a particular piece of content like it was the case on most social media sites of the first generation.

+How to pin more than once?
 Yes, you can show your appreciation of images by sharing them more than once and more people will notice them.
 Yet, don’t overdo it!
 I simply pin images to different boards each time.
 Make sure to engage in other ways as well though!

 Mostly Repinning the Same Images